justinmichaelvieira/BulkCopyscape/README.md

 Desktop/Mobile App - Install instructions
 =============

 Requires [Python3](https://www.python.org/downloads/) and [Qt](https://www.qt.io/download).
-The open source version of Qt is fine, and recommended - if you don't already have it.
+The free open source version of Qt is fine.

 * Install [Python3](https://www.python.org/downloads/) and [Qt](https://www.qt.io/download) if you don't already have them.
 * Download the repository and open a shell prompt at the BulkCopyScape-pyqt folder.